Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

 Luckily, Blender allows to define additional *virtual* connections.
-On one hand we can define virtual connections between the diagonal edges of a quad face (*Stiff Quads* Fig. :ref:`fig-softbody-force-interior-stiff`), on the other hand we can define virtual connections between a vertex and any vertices connected to its neighbors *Bending Stiffness*.
+On one hand we can define virtual connections between the diagonal edges of a quad face (*Stiff Quads* Fig. :ref:`fig-softbody-force-interior-stiff`), on the other hand we can define virtual connections between a vertex and any vertices connected to its neighbors' *Bending Stiffness*.
 In other words, the amount of bend that is allowed between a vertex and any other vertex that is separated by two edge connections.